 What do you think makes a Whitesnake song?

-Well, there’s a pretty wide umbrella, honestly, in the catalog, which is kind of cool because you can achieve a diverse sound with a band like Whitesnake.
+Well, there’s a pretty wide umbrella, honestly, in the catalog, which is cool because you can achieve a diverse sound with a band like Whitesnake.
 You can have straight-ahead blues songs, bluesier songs, or you can have poppy rock songs, or you can have really hard rock songs.
 So, I think that’s kind of nice to have that ability.
 Obviously, the ballad is a well-known thing with Whitesnake, so all these different elements.
-And David just is really great at seeing what’s going to fit, and what he’s looking for in the next album, and pulling that out of us.
+And David is really great at seeing what’s going to fit, and what he’s looking for in the next album, and pulling that out of us.